dohliam/html-table2text/README.md

-# HTML Table to Text - Script for extracting and converting HTML tables
+# HTML Table to Text - Extract and convert HTML tables to plain text formats

 This is a simple (optionally interactive) script that can extract any or all tables from a given HTML file or URL.
 The data can be output to CSV (comma-separated values), TSV (tab-separated values), Markdown, Asciidoc, or raw HTML.